Last Updated on July 28, 2023 by Janine

 Afternoon: Bosque de Chapultepec & Chapultepec Castle

 Occupying nearly 1700 acres in the heart of Mexico City, Chapultepec Park is home to multiple museums, a zoo, a butterfly sanctuary, and many other points of interest.
-You could easily spend a day (or more!) taking in all that there is to see and do in Chapultepec park.
+It’s the largest urban park in Latin America.
+You could easily spend a day (or more!) taking in all that there is to see and do in Chapultepec Park.

-As a fan of historical buildings and home tours, I have to recommend visiting the Castillo de Chapultepec.
+As a fan of historic buildings and home tours, I have to recommend visiting the Castillo de Chapultepec (Chapultepec Castle) while you’re in the park.

 The National History Museum contains all kinds of interesting artifacts from Mexico’s history, including a series of flags from the Mexican Revolution, a collection of antique jewelry, and some ornate carriages from the 1800s.